 Candid conversations about generative AI's impact on strategy, jobs, and customers will build trust and respect between business and tech stakeholders.
 Go for it—but measure your progress and impact so that you can be proud of what you create.

-This is one of a ten-part series on Questions to Answer in AI Strategy.
+This is one of a multi-part series on Questions to Answer in AI Strategy.
 MJ Petroni is a Digital Fluency and AI readiness speaker, author, and accelerator.
 You can read even more in the Digital Fluency Guide.